rcskin/cloned-website/README.md

 # cloned-website
-Project based on using React function components and CSS styling to clone a existing website.
-Website cloned was Paramount+ streaming website.
+React project is a static clone of the Paramount+ homepage, built with function components and custom CSS.
+Components receive props to display dynamic content.
+It recreates the layout, typography, and visuals without state management.